Ashcoca/Toy-Problems-Collection-II/README.md

 # Toy-Problems-Collection-II
-Just random toy problems for reference
+Just random toy problems that I have done.